jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/visualization/quick_sight.md

  > In Amazon QuickSight Enterprise edition, the data at rest in SPICE is encrypted using block-level encryption with AWS-managed keys.
 You cannot use customer-provided keys that are imported into AWS KMS.

+## S3 Integration
+- Datasets created using Amazon S3 as the data source are automatically imported into SPICE.
+- The Amazon QuickSight console allows for the refresh of SPICE data on a schedule.